Foxxenn/Microsoft-Data-Analysis2/README.md

 <h2> Next Steps </h2>

-We are getting new data which would be helpful in the future.
+Obtain getting new data about movie production which would be helpful in the future.